georgemarian98/home-server/README.md

 - [x] Polish docker compose files, volumes, network, etc and moviebacklog and immich both use postgres, maybe we can use the same container
 - [x] Investigate the posibility to avoid exposing the container's port while being on the same network as the proxy manager and only exposing it via the proxy manager
 - [x] Extend the start script to be able to handle multiple services
-- [ ] In the movie backlog app, make sure that the current user is shown correctly in the select list
+- [x] In the movie backlog app, make sure that the current user is shown correctly in the select list
+- [x] In the movie backlog app, when a media image is no longer available, update it.
+- [x] In the movie backlog app, fix workflow.
+- [x] In the movie backlog app, solve invalid API key error.
+Only replicable on docker linux
+- [ ] In the movie backlog app, use environment variables in appsettings.json.
+- [ ] Script to initialize a new machine with all my preferences and apps
 - [x] Reseach another image repository that stores images in more of a manageable manner (Immich will store each image in a different folder, based on the hash and I don't like that, it make it harder to look at them outside of immich)
 - [ ] password manager - if it's good (bitwarden, vaultwarden)
 - [ ] Filebrowser (nextcloud, filecloud, opencloud)
+- [ ] Glance dashboard
+- [ ] vert, zrok ? idk
 - [ ] Steam cache - maybe if it's playable offline and upgrade server size
 - [ ] Monitoring resources (netdata, grafana, prometheus)
 - [ ] Watchtower